V3-Alliance/HubZero_puppet/README.md

 - rapture not yet added to the installation
 - submit not yet added to the installation
 - The DNS entry and matching records need to be set up manually.
 Instructions have to be written.
-- Export LDAP users in 1.1.
-See the open-ldap module for more.

 Known issues:
 - The LDAP installation on version 1.1 returns an error: needs investigation.
 See the open-ldap module for more.